azfairuza/stemcell/journal.md

 ### 20220531
 **1413**: waiting for a couple of minutes to start opening the vscode because there is an update that need to be installed.
 We will continue to do the last assignment

+**1738**: TODO: finish the code, especially the cell section. and we can continue the code building.